keegoo/keegoo.github.io/_posts/2017-01-14-mongo-shell-ruby-mongo-dirver-and-mongoid-reference.markdown

 `Ruby MongoDB Driver`'s syntax is very similiar with `Mongo Shell`, which is meant to.

-`Mongoid`, on the other hand, tried to provide a familiar API to Active Record.
+`Mongoid`, on the other hand, trying to provide a familiar API to Active Record.
 Even though `Mongoid` is built on top of `Ruby MongoDB Driver`, they're quite different in syntax.
 Plus `Mongoid` includes extra features like validation and relations which are quite common in Rails.

-I always found myself lost in the syntax of these two drivers.
-So I wrote this article to help me out when I trapped again.
+I'm always lost in the syntax of these two drivers.
+So I wrote this article to help me out.

 I'm going to show examples in `Mongo Shell`, `Ruby MongoDB Driver` and `Mongoid` for the same MongoDB operations.